-Swastik Institute of Dance is Australia's premier Kathak and Bollywood school, with more than 250 students of all age groups.
-The institute is located in Harris Park, but is set to open another outlet in Blacktown in early 2018.
+Swastik Institute of Dance is Australia's premier Kathak and Bollywood school, with more than 550 students of all age groups.
+The institute is located in Harris Park from last 11 years & has opened another state-of-the-art dance studio with gleaming wooden floors, floor-to-ceiling mirrors in Blacktown in March 2018.

 Established by highly accomplished classical dancer Sumati Nagpal, the institute specialises in teaching Kathak and Bollywood at its Harris Park-based studio.
 Swastik's students have been part of many community events all over Sydney and have shared the stage with renowned Bollywood performers such as Sukhvinder Singh, Udit Narayan, Mikka Singh, Shankar Mahadevan and Jazzy B and many more

 Kathak students are introduced to this classical dance form in a traditional manner - irrespective of their age, they're taught the importance of respecting their teacher as well as the art form.
 They're presented with Ghungroos (dancing bells) - a symbol of their spiritual relationship with their teacher.
 At first they're taught basic Kathak footwork and hand gestures - a crucial way to give them a strong base.
 Once the foundation has been laid, the students graduate to more advanced lessons, such as facial ex